Skip to main content

 Configuring template locations

 Templates can be located anywhere, especially when being shared.
-Because of this, our generator will loop through all template paths configured in generator.templates, in order, until a match is found (template name matches the folder name).
+Because of this, our generator will loop through all template paths configured in generator.templates, in order, until a match is found.

 .moon/workspace.yml